isaiahstarkey/digits/index.md

 First, [install Meteor](https://www.meteor.com/install).

-Second, go to [https://github.com/isaiahstarkey/digits), and click the "clone or download" button.
+Second, go to the [github repository](https://github.com/isaiahstarkey/digits), and click the "clone or download" button.
 Click on Download ZIP.

 Third, after the file is finished downloading, unzip the file.